We extend greetings to those who are new to the Guild, and gratitude

 To encourage supporters to help sustain the work of a dramatist who was

-still electrifying audiences in his 454th year, we established a Bardtenders
+still electrifying audiences in his 454th year, we offered a March 29th Food

 for Thought dinner at La